A joint statement from Islamic Scholars on Muslim burials

 The system for paying for care can be quite complicated.
 The amount you pay depends upon your circumstances.

-There are a number of ways of paying for goods and services in shops, on line or by post.
+There are a number of ways of paying for goods and services in shops, online or by post.

-is a benefit to help top up pension payments for those on low incomes or as an extra payment for those who have saved privately.
+Pension Credit is a benefit to help top up pension payments for those on low incomes or as an extra payment for those who have saved privately.

-Pensions are a way of saving for your retirement, with some tax benefits.
+Pensions are a way of saving for your retirement with some tax benefits.

 Your personal budget is the sum of money that Newcastle City Council allocates for your care and support.
+As a result of your personal budget, a support plan should be put in place.

-replaces Disability Living Allowance.
+PIP replaces Disability Living Allowance.
 It is a benefit to help towards some of the extra costs associated with ill-health or disability

 Information on what to consider before getting a pet and where you can find support to help you look after your pets.
+Also, taking your pet into pubs and cafes and on holiday.

 Registered podiatrists (or chiropodists) are trained in all aspects of care for the feet and lower limbs.